-The following session will work through how to use TableBuilder, including some of the features and formatting options, using a number of research questions as examples.
+The following session will provide some basic instructions on how to use TableBuilder, including some of the features and formatting options, using a number of research questions as examples.
+This session runs for approximately 15-20 minutes.
+I also have a list of the available variables and categories in the dataset for you to refer to in the break if you like.
 Are there any questions from this session?